realworldocaml/book/en/compiler-output-formats.md

 The first thing you need to know is how function names compile down into C symbols; a procedure generally called *name mangling*.

-Each compilation unit compiles into a native object file that can only export a unique collection of symbols.
-This means that OCaml values need to be mapped into a unique name within that compilation unit.
-This mapping has to account for language features such as nested modules, anonymous functions and variable names that shadow each other.
+Each OCaml source file is compiled into a native object file that must export a unique set of symbols to comply with the C binary interface.
+This means that any OCaml values that may be used by another compilation unit need to be mapped into a symbol name.
+This mapping fhas to account for OCaml language features such as nested modules, anonymous functions and variable names that shadow each other.

-The conversion follows some straightforward rules:
+The conversion follows some straightforward rules for named variables and
+functions:

 * The symbol is prefixed by `caml` and the local module name, with dots replaced by underscores.